 Being an ice cream aficionado, ice cream made with anything other than dairy just isn’t the same as the real thing to me.
 With that said, this recipe does fill the ice cream void and is actually quite tasty, especially when enjoyed in a homemade waffle bowl or waffle cone!

-1) In a large mixing bowl, combine the arrowroot starch with 1/4 cup of the rice milk, set aside.
+In a large mixing bowl, combine the arrowroot starch with 1/4 cup of the rice milk, set aside.
 In a large saucepan, combine the remaining rice milk, marshmallows, sugar and salt.
-Bring mixture to a boil and immediately remove from the heat.
-Pour the hot mixture over the arrowroot flour and milk mixture and stir well.
+Cook over medium high heat until marshmallows are melted and mixture comes to a boil, stirring occasionally.
+Once mixture comes to a boil, remove from the heat.
+Pour the hot mixture over the arrowroot flour and milk mixture; stir well.
 Add the oil, xanthan gum and vanilla extract and whisk mixture together until blended.
+Mixture will be thickened to the consistency of gravy.
 Place in the refrigerator until completely cooled.